 Borrowing and credit basics

-Nearly everyone will need to borrow money at some point in their life, whether it’s for a student loan, a car, or to pay for a first home.
-We look at the range of borrowing products available to those aged 18 and over and explain how they are best used.
+Most of us will need to borrow money at some point in our lives, whether it’s for a student loan, a car, or to pay for a first home.
+Find out about the range of borrowing products available and explain how to use them best.

-Borrowing products - what’s available from age 18
+Borrowing products - what’s available